Our Research

 Identity Negotiations

-This project, led by Dr. Stephanie Berg, will characterize disabled graduate students' experiences related to their science identity.
+This project, led by Dr. Stephanie Berg, will characterize graduate students' experiences related to their science identity.

 Journeys & Structures

-To understand how to best support disabled students and instructors in STEM, we need to know where these individuals are coming from and where they intend to go in the future.
+To understand how to best support students and instructors in STEM, we need to know where these individuals are coming from and where they intend to go in the future.
 This project will collect data and artifacts from students and instructors to inform future research efforts.

 Job Crafting